onapoli/webserv/README.md

 Project developed by onapoli- & pmira-pe students from 42.

 **webserv** aims to teach how _web servers_ work.
 So this project is like an Nginx made from zero using C++98 with no external libraries and targetting UNIX operating systems.
+It implements HTTP/1.1 protocol and CGI/1.1 interface.

 ## Requirements